 As of June 30, as infections were spiking, health officials were telling councilmembers about the idea of quarantine hotel rooms.

 Even before that, advocates for unhoused Nashvillians had pushed Metro to provide private rooms in addition to its group shelters at the Nashville Fairgrounds.

-Brian Hale, CEO of Neighborhood Health, which works closely with unhoused people, says they’re “having ongoing discussions with Metro about the appropriateness of placement.
+Brian Haile, CEO of Neighborhood Health, which works closely with unhoused people, says they’re “having ongoing discussions with Metro about the appropriateness of placement.

 “While we certainly honor all of the work that’s gone into the Fairgrounds, and we know how important that facility is, the question really is: Is this the right place for us to bring COVID-positive folks and have them stay alongside people who were awaiting COVID test results?”

 In the meantime, some nonprofits have gotten some help from private funders paying for a few hotel rooms.

 “And what we need now is government to bring the resources and scale to bear that’s required in this moment of emergency,” Haile said.

 He points to other cities that have successfully purchased underused motels and converted them to temporary housing or, more simply, rented rooms as quarantine space.

 He says any of those approaches could work in Davidson County.